jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 ..
 Topic:: Lab Directive

-    This lab uses an Declarative Onboarding declaration to build out our BIG-IP units.
+    This lab uses an Declarative Onboarding declaration to build out two BIG-IP units.

 .. seealso:: DO CloudDocs_ Page